SlowedHaste/HGather/README.md

 # HGather
 This is a simple dig tracker for FFXI.
-This addon works with Ashita Core v4.
+This addon works with Ashita v4.

 ## Commands